-If you’ve ever bought beef or pork by the share before, you may have noticed how much prices seem, at first glance, to vary between producers.
+If you’ve ever bought beef by the share before, you may have noticed how much prices seem, at first glance, to vary between producers.

 That’s because some producers advertise prices that do not include the cost of processing the meat, some producers advertise prices based on “hanging weight” without making it clear that you’ll only get about fifty to sixty percent of what you’re paying for, and some producers charge an additional fee to get the meat from their farm to you.